neruti-developers/neruti-demo2-dl4j/README.md

 The classification goal is to predict if the client will subscribe a term deposit (variable y)."

-On the average website, there is an abundance of information to be collected about who interacts with your product/site and how.
+There is an abundance of information to be collected about who interacts with your product/site and how.
 By leveraging all of this data, we can gain insights into customer behavior.

 Machine learning techniques can be used to determine which customers may be interested in achieving an outcome with your